rpd123/SCARA/README.md

 The 4 bearings at the end of ARM_BOTTOM are redundant in this modofocation.

 Note: this modification is for playing chess, where the load is very light.
+This modification allows shank2 to turn right back against shank1, and so allows the robot to stand next to the chessboard and reach near and far squares.